PlayStation Store: PlayStation 5

-PlayStation 5's PlayStation Store was released on November 12, 2020, along with the console in North America, Australia, New Zealand, Japan and South Korea, and on November 19, 2020, in rest of the world (excluding China) with the console seven days following the North American and Japan launch.
+PlayStation 5's PlayStation Store was released on November 12, 2020, along with the console in North America, Australia, New Zealand, Japan and South Korea, and on November 19, 2020, in the rest of the world (excluding China) with the console seven days following the North American and Japan launch.

 Legal issues

-Prior to 2019, Sony had allowed third-party vendors such as Amazon and Wal-Mart to sell video game redemption codes for PlayStation Store.
+Before 2019, Sony had allowed third-party vendors, such as Amazon and Walmart, to sell video game redemption codes for PlayStation Store.
 Sony removed this feature in April 2019, so third-party vendors can only sell virtual currency for PlayStation Store.
 In May 2021, a class-action lawsuit was filed in the United States District Court for the Northern District of California alleging that because Sony maintains a monopoly on PlayStation Store, the removal of third-party sales violated antitrust laws.
 A second class-action lawsuit was filed the same month alleging that Sony's decision to eliminate third-party sales has led to overcharging consumers by billions of dollars.

+In April 2026, it was reported that Sony had implemented dynamic pricing in the PlayStation Store, resulting in different prices for identical content based on a user's account and login status.
+PlayStation Support officially confirmed this practice, stating that prices are adjusted server-side during the login process.